SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 Choose Locahl if:

-- You prefer a visual editor with syntax highlighting
+- You prefer a polished UI with syntax highlighting

 Migration Between Tools